NuruMohamed/iTalk/README.md

 *	A user can mention another user in a tweet using its userId.
 *	A user can hover over a mention in a tweet and instantaneously see who the mentioned person is without going to another page.

 _These are features added in the app.
-But they has not been finished yet._
+But they have not been finished yet._
 *	Can’t like a tweet.
 *	Trending tweets do not work.
 *	Profile editor pop up but doesn’t work.